-I’m a reformed heavy drinker – nearly 5 years sober – and making the most of my amazing sober world.
-In addition to blogging on alcohol, I contribute to soberistas the amazing website for anyone with an alcohol problem.
+I’m a reformed heavy drinker – sober since December 2013 – and making the most of my amazing “new” world in sobriety.
+I blog about various aspects of sobriety, and contribute to a website called soberistas which is an online community of self-helpers sharing their thoughts, fears and hopes with fellow victims of the bottle.
 I also volunteer as an Alcohol Recovery Worker in the London Borough of Southwark.
-I pay the bills by working as a supporting artiste in the TV and film world (a lot of fun!) and doing a bit of tele-marketing work in the events industry).
+And to pay the bills, I am a supporting artiste in the TV and film world (a lot of fun!) and a tele-sales exec in the events industry (not much fun at all!)

 I am grateful that being in my 50s, with no dependents and a bar tab that’s always on zero, I am able to take a casual approach to my income.
-I have a lovely partner and a wonderful home-life.
+I have a lovely partner and a wonderful home-life in sobriety.

 But I don’t need reminding that not drinking has given me new powers.
 It’s as if I’ve been given a missing limb back after 3 decades of struggle.
 Sometimes, at the end of a night of socialising, I get into my car to go home and it feels like I have been given the ability to fly.
 It hasn’t worn off yet, and I don’t think it ever will.